-The trustees present their annual report together with, the financial statements and auditor's report of the charitable company for the year 1 September 2019 to 31 August 2020.
+The trustees present their annual report together with, the financial statements and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The trust operates two primary schools in Manchester, Longsight Community Primary (LCP) and Unity Community Primary (UCP).
-LCP academy has a pupil capacity of 213 and had a roll of 213 at the most recent school census date.
-UCP academy will eventually have a capacity of 420 pupils and currently has a roll of 266 at the most recent school census date (May 2020).UCP also operates a nursey for 104 children.
+LCP academy has a pupil capacity of 210 and had a roll of 213 at the most recent school census date.
+UCP academy will eventually have a capacity of 420 pupils and currently has a roll of 310.
+UCP also operates a nursey with a capacity for 104 children.